b-wave/CO400_CO_Alarm/readme.md

 * Key Components: MCP6042 Op-Amp (U3B) Second Stage: Pins 5, 6, & 7.
 The circuit is configured as a buffer with the (-) input tied to the output pin.
 A voltage Divider consisting of (R17) to $V_{CC}$ and (R16) to GND.
 * Function: This stage isolates the measurement circuit from the microprocessor's ADC load while establishing a stable "clean air" baseline reference voltage.
 The analog output is read on (AN6).
 * Voltage Divider (Pin 5): The 470kΩ (R17) and 47kΩ (R16) divider creates a permanent voltage offset on the non-inverting pin.
 For a 3.3V system, this sets a steady baseline reference point above the ground level.

-   * Note: Electrochemical sensors can sometimes exhibit negative baseline drift or minor reverse currents under specific temperatures or clean-air conditions.
-Elevating the "zero gas" signal above 0V prevents the output signal from clipping against the ground rail, allowing the ADC to capture both positive gas spikes and negative sensor drift accurately.
+Why?
+Electrochemical sensors may sometimes exhibit negative baseline drift or minor reverse currents under specific temperatures or clean-air conditions.
+By adding the small offset voltage moves the "zero gas" signal a little above 0V which prevents the output signal from clipping against the ground rail, allowing the ADC to capture both positive gas spikes and negative sensor drift accurately.

 ### 6. ADC / Buffer Validation Circuit 2 (RA1/AN1)